SE-317-Fall-23/open-source-project-analysis-BillTheBobJr/Test-case-analysis.md

 ### B. Gherkin Syntax (if applicable)
 - I chose not to use Gherkin Syntax
 ### C. Test Steps
-1.We run the predefined tests, forcing the second test to fail 2.We analyze the tests, making sure no warnings/exceptions occur and only the first 2 tests execute and the third does not, where test 1 passes and test 2 fails
+- We run the predefined tests, forcing the second test to fail
+- We analyze the tests, making sure no warnings/exceptions occur and only the first 2 tests execute and the third does not, where test 1 passes and test 2 fails
-3.We run the predefined tests again, this time making test 2 pass 4.We analyze the tests, making sure no warnings/exceptions occur and the second and third test ran, both of which pass
+- We run the predefined tests again, this time making test 2 pass
+- We analyze the tests, making sure no warnings/exceptions occur and the second and third test ran, both of which pass
 ### D. Code Segments Under Test
 - The runpytest function is what is being tested, specifically, when the --stepwise argument is used